ahhyoushh/FileSense/wiki/lessons-learned.md

 - **Scaling:** Linear with number of labels
 - **Memory:** Minimal overhead

-**Lesson:** FAISS is perfect for local, offline vector search.
+> **Lesson:** FAISS is perfect for local, offline vector search.
 No need for complex vector databases.
-{: .notice--success}

 ---